A high-performance cross-framework Parameter Server for Deep Learning

 BytePS outperforms existing open-sourced distributed training frameworks by a large margin.
 For example, on BERT-large training, BytePS can achieve ~90% scaling efficiency with 256 GPUs (see below), which is much higher than Horovod+NCCL.
 In certain scenarios, BytePS can double the training speed compared with Horovod+NCCL.

-- BytePS paper has been accepted to OSDI'20 (to appear soon).
+- BytePS paper has been accepted to OSDI'20.
 The code to reproduce the end-to-end evaluation is available here.

 - Support gradient compression.

 - Fix compatibility issue with tf2 + standalone keras